MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

     using PPrint

 Use the function `pprint()` to print composite data structures formed of nested tuples, vectors, and dictionaries.
+The data will be formatted to fit the screen size.

-To demonstrate `pprint()`, we create a small dataset of city departments with associated employees.
+To demonstrate how to use `pprint()`, we create a small dataset of city departments with associated employees.

     data = [(name = "POLICE",
              employees = [(name = "JEFFERY A", position = "SERGEANT", salary = 101442, rate = missing),